Etruel-Developments/flash-cache/readme.txt

 == Changelog ==
+= 3.0 Jan XX, 2023 =
+* New version released as free plugin.

 = 2.0 Apr 5, 2022 =
 * Rebranding images, logo and name change to Flash Cache!
 * New design from scratch.